When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

 We also had earplugs in, glasses on and this big helmet.

-I did see some people head butting the edge of the tube so I hoped that wouldn’t be me.
+I saw some people headbutting the edge of the tube, so I hoped that wasn’t going to be me

-The first couple of people ahead of me did well but I was so nervous.
-I’d also drank a LOT of diet coke during this cruise because I had a soda package and I thought to myself, this would be a terrible time to need to the toilet.
+The first couple of people ahead of me did well, but I was so nervous.
+I’d also drank a lot of diet Coke during this cruise because I had a soda package, and I thought to myself, this would be a terrible time to need to go to the toilet.

 You Have to Fall Forward to Start

-That really isn’t a natural feeling usually your body wants to stop you from just face planting the ground but the air did do its thing and I tried to remember everything they had taught me about the position that we needed.
+That really isn’t a natural feeling.
+Usually, your body wants to stop you from just face-planting the ground, but the air did its thing, and I tried to remember everything they had taught me about the position that we needed.

 How Long Does Each Guest Get in The iFly?